Charles Henry Ludovic Sharman

-Charles Henry Ludovic Sharman CMG CBE ISO (1881 – May 15, 1970) was an English-born Canadian civil servant.
+Charles Henry Ludovic Sharman CMG CBE ISO (1881 – May 15, 1970) was an English-born Canadian civil servant and soldier.
 He served as Chief of the Narcotics Division in the Department of Pensions and National Health.

 Along with American Harry J. Anslinger, Sharman played a key role in the development of the global drug control regime.
-Sharman was the first Chair of the Commission on Narcotic Drugs.
+Sharman was the first Chair of the Commission on Narcotic Drugs in 1948.

+During the First World War, Colonel Sharman commanded the 16th Brigade Canadian Field Artillery, part of the Canadian contribution to the North Russia Intervention during the Russian Civil War.